 A conservatorship for a minor could be necessary if the child earns, receives or inherits a large sum of money in their own name.

-Call our firm at (402) 937-9299 to schedule an initial consultation, or.
+Call our firm at (402) 937-9299 to schedule an initial consultation, or contact us online.
 All communications between our firm and potential clients remain confidential.